food & drink · attractions & tours ·

 Remote work has undeniably boomed in recent years.
 While many people enjoy the ability to work from the comfort of their couches, a change of scenery can be beneficial for beating burnout.

-If you’re in the mood to switch out of your pajamas for a day, Philadelphia has plenty of options for you to explore.
-From quiet cafes to bustling bookstores, this list has a remote working haven for whatever your vibe is.
+If you’re in the mood to change out of your pajamas for a day, Philadelphia has plenty of options for you to explore.
+From quiet cafes to bustling bookstores, this list has a remote working haven for whatever your vibe.

 Elixr Coffee